fitnr/transitfeeds-api/README.md

 (Note that this includes any editions of a feed that overlap the interval.)

-Fetch the most recent version of a feed:
+Fetch the most recent version of one or more feeds:
 ````
-transitfeeds feed --latest mta/87
+transitfeeds feed mta/87 --latest
 ````
 ````
 https://transitfeeds-data.s3-us-west-1.amazonaws.com/public/feeds/mta/87/20170522/gtfs.zip